SERVICES

 (1) Clinical Services for mental health and well-being, which involve evaluation, diagnosis, treatment, maintenance, and psychoeducation.

-These constitute health care and therefore are limited by Dr. Piatigorsky’s licensures and authorizations.
-Available in California, Colorado, and PSYPACT member states in accordance with the Ethics Code of the American Psychological Association.
+These constitute health care and therefore are limited by my licensures and authorizations.
+Services are available in California, Colorado, and PSYPACT member states, in accordance with the Ethics Code of the American Psychological Association.

 (2) Performance Consultation for athletic excellence and achievement, which involves sport-oriented mental and behavioral skills training.

-This constitutes counsel (not health care) and therefore is not limited by Dr. Piatigorsky’s professional licensures or authorizations.
-Available nationally and worldwide in accordance with the Ethics Code of the Association for Applied Sport Psychology.
+This constitutes counsel (not health care) and therefore is not limited by my professional licensures or authorizations.
+Services are available nationally and worldwide, in accordance with the Ethics Code of the Association for Applied Sport Psychology.

-All services are delivered within Dr. Piatigorsky’s professional scope and areas of established expertise.
-Referrals are provided as needed..
+All services are delivered within my professional scope and areas of established expertise.
+Referrals are provided as needed.

 Service Structure & Delivery

-To begin, prospective clients may contact Dr. Piatigorsky for a free informational meeting to determine whether his services are appropriate.
+To begin, prospective clients may contact me for a free informational meeting to determine whether my services are appropriate.
 If so, services may proceed with a comprehensive intake evaluation that informs a customized care or training plan.

 Clinical Services are provided individually, whereas Performance Consultation may occur in individual, group, or team formats.
 Sessions last about an hour and are offered in person, via telehealth, or onsite at training or competition venues.
 Session frequency ranges from biweekly to quarterly, adjusted to needs and schedules, with single-session consultations or presentations available upon request.